Divorce Over 50

 If you plan to divorce after 50, you are not alone.
 While late life divorce used to be uncommon, since 1990 the divorce rate for Americans over 50 has doubled, according to a study out of Bowling Green State University.
 The growing trend has even been dubbed “gray divorce” by the media.

 When you choose to end a marriage after the age of 50 or 65 or 75, there is a lot at stake — from financial security to retirement income to life savings and long-term care plans.
-You can rely on the Weller Law Firm in Belleville, Illinois, to guide you through the divorce process and help you overcome these challenges.
+You can rely on Weller Law, LLC in Belleville, Illinois, to guide you through the divorce process and help you overcome these challenges.

 Divorce Over 50 Presents Unique Legal Challenges

 In any divorce, uncontested or contested, it is necessary to divide assets and debts.
 The financial matters can be very challenging in such a divorce because your finances have likely been intertwined for decades, and you do not have many working years ahead to recoup losses.